 It’s undoubtedly a vibrant city, with so much to see.
 Despite me sharing some of my favourite places to head to for food, drink or culture on this blog, I think my best advice for taking in Hanoi is simply to wander.
 You never know what you’ll find.
 It’s easy to be overwhelmed, but if you take a laid back approach, I’m certain you’ll find some beauty in the chaos.

-I’m Niobe, a 26 year old Brit living in Hanoi, Vietnam.
-Travelling (& eating) my way around South East Asia and sharing some of the best bits through blog posts & drawings.
+I’m Niobe, a 20-something Brit living and working in Hanoi, Vietnam.
+I’m travelling (& eating) my way around South East Asia and sharing some of the best bits through articles, photo stories & digital artwork.